Robots in the Building: The Positive Influence of AI for Supply Chain Planners

 One particular flavor of AI, machine learning, has the potential to dramatically improve planning outcomes.
 Machine learning’s ability to find patterns (like seasonality and shopping behaviors) in huge data sets and also get smarter over time make it the perfect complement to human planning efforts.
 The iconic ‘Bond-mobile’ manufacturer Aston Martin’s spare parts operation used a machine learning engine to analyze the vast array of historical data collected over decades and pick out eight completely new categories of behaviour.
 It used these categories to optimize inventory replenishment plans, raising service levels while reducing inventory costs by 18 percent.

-Automation Requires a Step-by-Step Approach
+AI Automation for Planning Requires a Step-by-Step Approach

 We recommend companies approach moving to automation in stages.
 The process of cleansing data and calculating baseline demand is the ideal starting point.
 In this stage, intelligent software can generate a probability-based forecast and planners enrich it with their own knowledge.
 Over time, as the system gets smarter, planners can take a more hands-free approach and just deal with exceptions.
 This frees up planners to focus on adding value through market intelligence and business smarts.